Build A PC Guide

 How To Build A PC For Beginners

-Our parts recommendation list for various budgets is listed at the end of this guide.
+Our parts recommendation list for various budgets is listed at the top of this guide.
 If you have gone through that, then it’s time to get everything in the correct place.
 While our parts suggestions may be sufficient for any experienced PC builder, if you are a beginner, you are definitely going to need our guide to build your first gaming PC.

 In this guide, we will take you through the entire PC building process in as short as possible but by imparting the adequate knowledge to build literally any budget or high-end gaming PC.
 When you understand how the PC works, you won’t necessarily need to read multiple guides for building your PC.